MicrosoftDocs/azure-dev-docs/articles/java/containers/aks.md

 recommendations: false
 ---

-# Containerizing your Java applications for Azure Kubernetes Service
+# Containerize your Java applications for Azure Kubernetes Service

-If you haven't gone through [Containerizing your Java application](containers-overview.md) please start there as it will give you guidance for container memory, JVM heap memory, Garbage Collectors (GCs) and vCPU cores.
+If you haven't gone through [Containerize your Java applications](overview.md) please start there as it will give you guidance for container memory, JVM heap memory, Garbage Collectors (GCs) and vCPU cores.

 ## Determine appropriate VM SKU for AKS node pool